OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 Then once I've got a moving GC off the ground, I can also theoretically easily start using a better MMTk-provided GC plan like [Immix](https://www.cs.cornell.edu/courses/cs6120/2019fa/blog/immix/).
 But I don't actually need a crazy well performing GC, just one that's *good enough* for my interpreters not to be much slower than they could be, in which case no meaningful conclusions could be drawn from their performance.
 So semispace should be good enough.

 ## implementation: the new pointer type
 For starters, the most obvious change to our existing design is our pointer representation.
-It's no longer a `Rc<RefCell<T>>` type, but instead just a wrapper around a raw pointer to our own object heap.
+It's no longer a `Rc<RefCell<T>>` type, but instead just a wrapper around a raw pointer to our own new object heap.

 ```rust
 pub struct Gc<T>(*mut T);